 Itinerant Speech Therapist CoSer 305

-Licensed Speech Language Pathologist (SLP) provides direct, consultation, or evaluation services to students with communication disorders.
-Services must be purchased on an FTE basis (305.000) not to exceed .6 FTE, to serve district students.
-SLP will provide direct or "under the direction of (UDO)" documentation for Medicaid reimbursement purposes.
+An itinerant Licensed Speech Language Pathologist (SLP) provides direct, consultation, or evaluation services to students with communication disorders.
+Services must be purchased on an FTE basis not to exceed .6 FTE, to serve district students.